Making Process Improvement Work

 - Developing an action plan based on the defined goals and problems

 - Using an improvement model or standard to address goals and problems

 - Deriving metrics to track progress against goals

 - Identifying potential future problems (risks) with the action plan and mitigating the highest priority risks

 Implementing the Plan

-On day two we also present techniques for checking the progress of your improvement program and taking corrective actions based on what you learn.
+On day two, we also present techniques for checking the progress of your improvement program and how you take corrective actions based on what you learn.
 Checking progress is an essential activity to provide the organization with feedback when pursuing business goals and solving problems.
 The resulting data allows for early problem detection, early correction, and improved visibility to management on improvement progress.
-In this section you'll explore methods for
+In this section you’ll explore methods for:

 Using Improvement Models and Standards

-Several improvement models and standards exist that can save you much time, such as the CMMI Institute's Capability Maturity Model Integration (CMMI), SPICE, BOOTSTRAP, and ISO9001.
-These documents incorporate lessons learned from numerous people worldwide who have studied and implemented improvement.
+Several improvement models and standards exist that can save you much time, such as the CMMI Institute’s Capability Maturity Model Integration (CMMI), PMBOK, ITIL, and ISO9001.
+These documents incorporate lessons learned from numerous people worldwide who have studied and implemented improvements.
 If you use them wisely, you can significantly improve your success rate.
 If you use them academically, you can waste much time.
 In this workshop, we show how to integrate these resources with your improvement program.

 The examples in the workshop include the CMMI framework.
-If you are using another model or standard, such as SPICE, BOOTSTRAP, or ISO9001, we will help you integrate it into your improvement plan.
-If you are not using any model or standard, the techniques described will help you develop your own improvement actions to address your organization's issues.
+If you are using another model or standard, we will help you integrate it into your improvement plan.
+If you are not using any model or standard, the techniques will help you develop your own improvement actions to address your organization’s issues.